 If you already suffer from vertigo or claustrophobia, regular use of a VR headset can lead to nausea and uneasiness.
 The simulated motions in VR can affect your perception of space and time, and induce nausea and vomiting.
 Per a study conducted by the UCLA Keck Center of Neurophysics, cybersickness was observed in rats subjected to VR.
 According to the scientists who conducted the study, in 60% of the cases, the neurons in the rats’ bodies completely switched off in VR environments.

 4. Exposure to radiation

 This point is important for pregnant VR fans.
 VR headsets can put users at a potential risk of exposure to electromagnetic frequency radiation.
 Not only this but some VR headsets also use smartphones that emit radiation.

-Therefore, VR headsets combined with the radiation emitted by the Bluetooth sensors, Wi-Fi networks and smartphones can pose potential health risks to VR users, especially those who are pregnant.
+Therefore, VR headsets combined with the radiation emitted by the Bluetooth sensors, Wi-Fi networks and smartphones can pose potential health risks to VR users, especially pregnant women.
 Based on a study conducted by the National Toxicology Program (NTP), experiments on mice revealed that subjects continuously exposed to electromagnetic radiation were more susceptible to cancer.

 Once again, the 4 potential health risks of VR headsets can only result from overuse (for instance, using your VR headset up to 14 hours every single day).
 Regular use of your VR headset, say 3-4 hours every day, won’t do any harm.